 The Museum of Bath at Work is run by Bath Industrial Heritage Trust Ltd, registered Charity no.800297, which was set up in 1978.

 Bath Industrial Heritage Trust Ltd has a Board of ten volunteer Trustees and just one paid employee, the Museum Director.
 The charity is currently fund-raising to secure the future of the Museum and its collections.
 We have benefited from long association with and most generous support from the Clark family trusts, and we now aim to increase our income from all sources to ensure our success for the next 40 years and beyond.
+We gratefully acknowledge the financial support of The Medlock Charitable Foundation.

 The Museum collection was initially built around the workshops, equipment and stock of J.B.
 Bowler’s mineral water factory in Avon Street, which closed in 1969 when the premises was due for demolition.
 Local people, led by the late Russell Frears and Dr Marianna Clark, worked tirelessly for several years to save the contents of Bowlers and to find it a permanent home.
 Bath Industrial Heritage Trust was set up to manage the Museum.